How Tonga's Volcano Shows Vulnerability of Undersea Cables Connecting the World

 The first of these great cross-continental communication systems was built to connect the United Kingdom and the United States.

-Initially, the cables were copper and served to operate the telegraph service, but in the internet age, already in the 1980s, fiber optic cables began to be installed.
+Initially, the cables were copper and served to operate the telegraph service, but in the age of the internet, already in the 1980s, fiber optic cables began to be installed.

 The laying of the tubes is done with specialized boats, which slowly unwind huge spools of cables that are dropped to the ocean floor.